HawkeyeLabs/hawkeye-testing-ios-sdk/README.md

 ## License & Copyright

 Copyright © 2019 Hawkeye Labs, Inc. All rights reserved.
 Licensed under Apache-2.0.
 See LICENSE for more details.
-You can also view the Hawkeye [Terms of Service](https://usehawkeye.com/terms) and [Privacy Polciy](https://usehawkeye.com/privacy).
+By using this SDK, you are also agreeing to the Hawkeye [Terms of Service](https://usehawkeye.com/terms) and [Privacy Polciy](https://usehawkeye.com/privacy).